Last Updated: November 12 | Download my FREE Leaky Gut Recovery Guide

-And if you are taking a higher than normal dose, split it up, so you take half before breakfast and the other half just before you go to bed.
+Meanwhile, if you are taking a higher than normal dose of probiotics, eg 100 billion CFUs a day, then consider splitting it up, so you take half before breakfast and the other half just before you go to bed.

 Importantly, make sure you consume prebiotics and probiotics in food form during the day too.
 These will play an important role in making sure probiotics get down to where they’re needed and get utilized properly.

 I talked about the probiotic-rich foods I eat above.
 As for prebiotic rich foods, I try to eat garlic, leek, onion and where possible chicory root.
 But more often I go to asparagus and green bananas.

 Green bananas in particular carry the added benefit of being a good resistant starch (RS), which works really well to make sure the bacteria in the colon are in good health as well.

 In fact, there is growing research on the interplay of resistant starch with probiotics, and your gut flora in general.